 Chemical Burns are burns caused by acids or other toxic chemicals.
 Chemicals can cause the most severe types of burns, all the way to the bone, and sometimes are not apparent until some time after the exposure to the burning chemical.

 Electrical Burns resulted from electrical shocks or a burn from a hot electrified heating element.
 Electrical burns are most common in personal injury cases through workers’ compensation injuries as the exposure to potential electrical burn sources is more common on construction sites and in industrial applications.

 Radiation Burns are most commonly seen when someone has a sunburn from overexposure to the sun or a tanning element.
 Additionally, microwave energy is a source of burning radiation that is seen in industrial worksite injuries.

 Scalding Burns are burns from hot water, steam, or other venting gases.
 Besides sunburn, this is the most typical type of burn an average person sees.
 However, highly heated water, steam venting, and other hot liquids is not an uncommon source of injury for workers.

-Friction Burns as I like to call them, is basically road rash or any burn caused by impact with airbags, hitting pavement after crashing on a bike or motorcycle, or even one instance where we represented an injured pedestrian dragged by a fleeing criminal alongside his car.
+Friction Burns as I like to call them is basically road rash or any burn caused by impact with airbags, hitting the pavement after crashing on a bike or motorcycle, or even one instance where we represented an injured pedestrian dragged by a fleeing criminal alongside his car.